-Arbitration legislation has been part of The Bahamas' suite of legislation for a very long time.
+Arbitration legislation has been part of the Bahamas' suite of legislation for a very long time.
 The infrastructure of arbitration legislation, facilities and skilled personnel has attracted major cases to the Bahamas.
 The strategic location of the islands just off the US mainland has made it an ideal location for US parties seeking a neutral venue to resolve their disputes.

 Driven by this, the Bahamas entertains aspirations of establishing itself as a regional and international hub for international arbitration.
 It ratified the New York Convention in 2006 and incorporated it into domestic law through the Arbitration (Foreign Arbitral Awards) Act 2009.
-For The Bahamas, the impetus to sign the New York Convention came originally from the maritime sector.
-As arbitration is a preferred method of resolving maritime disputes and as The Bahamas is the seventh-largest ship registry in the world as per Lloyds, ratifying the New York Convention was imperative in order to allow awards to be automatically enforceable in signatory states.
-Early in 2013, The Bahamas government formed the Arbitration Council, designed to provide an action plan for establishing The Bahamas as a major arbitration hub.
-The Council, consisting of members from the government and private sector, is mandated to consider how to generate more activity in this area, to position The Bahamas as a leading arbitration hub and gateway to investment in the region, to establish commercial and maritime arbitration centres, and to prepare the appropriate strategic or business plans.
-As part of this initiative, the Arbitration Committee of The Bahamas Financial Services Board has encouraged a complete revamping of the arbitration legislation.
-While this has not yet come to fruition, The Bahamas' intensification of its pursuits to establish itself as major international arbitration hub in the region is a testament to the fact that the demand for international arbitration is on the rise in the Caribbean.
+For the Bahamas, the impetus to sign the New York Convention came originally from the maritime sector.
+As arbitration is a preferred method of resolving maritime disputes and as the Bahamas is the seventh-largest ship registry in the world according to Lloyds, ratifying the New York Convention was imperative to allow awards to be automatically enforceable in signatory states.
+[16]

+Early in 2013, the Bahamas government formed the Arbitration Council, designed to provide an action plan for establishing the Bahamas as a major arbitration hub.
+The Council, comprising members from the government and private sector, is mandated to:

+- consider how to generate more activity in this area; - to position the Bahamas as a leading arbitration hub and gateway to investment in the region; - · to establish commercial and maritime arbitration centres; and - prepare the appropriate strategic or business plans.

+As part of this initiative, the Arbitration Committee of the Bahamas Financial Services Board has encouraged a complete revamp of the arbitration legislation.
+The International Commercial Arbitration Bill 2018 is based on the UNCITRAL Model Law and reflects the intent of the Bahamas to become a new arbitration seat.
+The Bill 2018 gives certain powers to the Permanent Court of Arbitration, including power as appointing authority.